AmrHendy/tcp-protocol/README.md

 It works like the previous method, except that the whole window has only one timer because it works by `cumulative acknowledgements`, so in case of packet loss, it retransmits the whole window again.

 ## Error Detection By Checksum
-We provide error correction methodology by using checksum to detect most of packet transmission errors.<br/>
+We provide error correction methodology by using `checksum` to detect most of packet transmission errors.<br/>
-We choose to make the checksum of 16 bits as in Internet checksum to make undetected errors very rare, but We can not guarantee completely error-free delivery because of checksumming’s limitation.
+We choose to make the checksum of 16 bits as in Internet checksum to make undetected errors very rare, but we can not guarantee completely error-free delivery because of checksumming’s limitation.

 ## Congestion Control